glangsto/analyze/README.md

 * data      - Selection of data for testing plotting functions.
 Small selections of 5 days of observations are provided in the _data_ directory to allow user testing.
 * images    - Directory containing images for documenting the useage

-These plotting programs work with spectra created using any of the GnuRadio NsfIntegrate??.grc designs These python programs were created using the Gnu Radio Companion (GRC) tool.
-These programs contained here are for analysis after the observations, not for data taking.
+These plotting programs work with spectra created using any of the GnuRadio NsfIntegrate??.grc designs.
+These python programs were created using the Gnu Radio Companion (GRC) tool.
+The programs provided here are for analysis after the observations, not for data taking.
-These observations were made over 5 days, with a Science Aficionados Horn and an
+The observations in directory _data_ were made over 5 days, with a Science Aficionados Horn and an
-<a href="https://www.analog.com/en/design-center/evaluation-hardware-and-software/evaluation-boards-kits/adalm-pluto.html#eb-overview" ADALM Pluto Software Defined Radio (SDR)</a>   The Gnuradio data taking designs (see http://github.com/glangsto/gr-nsf)
+<a href="https://www.analog.com/en/design-center/evaluation-hardware-and-software/evaluation-boards-kits/adalm-pluto.html#eb-overview" ADALM Pluto Software Defined Radio (SDR)</a>   The Gnuradio data-taking designs (see http://github.com/glangsto/gr-nsf)
 were run on an Odroid XU4 octa-core single-board computer.
 The observations were setup for 7 MHz bandwidth.
 The center frequency was 1421.25 MHz.
 The spectra look good and different arms of our Mikly Way Galaxy are identified by emission at different velocities and intensities.

+These observations were made to try and detect the Andromeda Galaxy, the spiral galaxy closest to the Milky Way.
+I could not confirm that I saw any signs of Andromeda, but with some hardware improvements it should be possible to see the structure and rotation of Andromeda from your own back yard!

 The observations are summarized through the _S_ command.
 Ie to summarize observations in the _data_ directory type:
 ```